 *The links above are affiliate links meaning I earn a small referral which helps me keep the site up and running.
 Thanks for your understanding.

 All tables should have 1 Bunco Printables Table Tally Sheet, 4 Bunco Printables Score Cards, 4 pens or pencils, and 3 dice.
 The Head Table should include all those items plus the bell and traveler.
-Table snacks can be added, if desired.
+Table snacks can be added if desired.

 Basic Play/Keeping Score

-Bunco is played by rolling dice, keeping score and moving from table to table.
+Bunco is played by rolling dice, keeping score, and moving from table to table.
 There are six rounds per set of play.
 Each set is made up of a round of 1-6.

-The bell always located on the Head Table (which is determined by the hostess).
+The bell is always located on the Head Table (which is determined by the hostess).
 When everyone is ready to play the bell is rung to signal the beginning of a round.
 All tables roll at the same time.
 You are always partners with the person sitting across from you.
 For example, Player 1 and Player 3 are partners as are Player 2 and Player 4 for each round (see pic above); there are two teams per table.

 Play is accomplished using all three dice at the same time.
 A player at each table begins rolling the dice.
 During round 1, the goal is to roll ones (round 2 – roll twos, etc.).

 SCORING: One person is assigned scorekeeper at each table.
 On the Table Tally Sheet, the scorekeeper and her teammate are “Us” and the other team is “Them”.
 Each time a player rolls the correct number for the round, her team gets one point.
-When a player stops rolling the number of the round (round 1 – ones, round 2 – twos, etc.), the dice goes clockwise to the next player.
+When a player stops rolling the number of the round (round 1 – ones, round 2 – twos, etc.), the dice go clockwise to the next player.

 BUNCOs: A BUNCO is when any player rolls all 3 dice in the number of that round (rolling 3 1’s in round 1, etc.).
-Each time a player rolls a BUNCO, they calls out “BUNCO” and are passed the Traveler until someone else calls “BUNCO” and they passes it to that player.
+Each time a player rolls a BUNCO, they call out “BUNCO” and are passed the Traveler until someone else calls “BUNCO” and they pass it to that player.
 The player who rolled a BUNCO marks a tally on her BUNCO Score Sheet under “BUNCOs”.
 Each player must keep track of the number of BUNCOs she rolls.
 The person holding the Traveler at the end of the game wins the Traveler Prize.

-VARIATION: BUNCOs worth 21 points, if at the Head Table the round is over.
+VARIATION: BUNCOs worth 21 points, if at the Head Table, the round is over.